janetahn/budget-buddy/README.md

-# 💰 BudgetBuddy

 **BudgetBuddy** is a simple budgeting app built with **SwiftUI** and the **MVVM** architectural pattern.
 It displays a list of budget categories and allows users to view all transactions within each category.

 This project was created to **practice SwiftUI layout, data fetching, navigation, and MVVM design principles**.

 ---

-## 🧠 Features
+## Features

-- 📊 List of budget categories with spending limits
+- List of budget categories with spending limits
-- 📂 Tap a category to view its transactions
+- Tap a category to view its transactions
-- 🔁 Real-time data fetching using `URLSession` and async/await
+- Real-time data fetching using `URLSession` and async/await
-- 🧱 Modular architecture using MVVM
+- Modular architecture using MVVM
-- 💡 Clean UI built entirely with SwiftUI
+- Clean UI built entirely with SwiftUI

 ---

-## 🏗 Architecture
+## Architecture

 This app follows the **Model-View-ViewModel (MVVM)** pattern: